 Hard skills are definitely an asset when hiring business developers, but what truly makes the difference in this field are soft skills.

-The list is quite long as there are multiple factors that come into play, however, these four personality traits represent the must haves for anyone working must-haves development.
+The list is quite long as there are multiple factors that come into play, however, these four personality traits represent the must-haves for anyone working on must-haves development.